-Dear Parent/Guardian:

-Head lice were found in your child's school today.
-Parents/guardians of student(s) found with head lice have been notified.
+Dear Parent/Guardian: Head lice were found in your child's school today.
+Parents/guardians of student (s) found with head lice have been notified.
+Students with head lice or nits have been excluded from school.
+However, since head lice spread notified.
 Students with head lice or nits have been excluded from school.
 However, since head lice spread rapidly, we request that you inspect your child's hair and scalp.
 If head lice or nits are found, treatment is required.
 Your cooperation in this effort to control the head lice problem in your child's school will be greatly appreciated.
 Please notify the school if you discover head lice or nits in your child's hair.